pmhahn/pmhahn.github.io/_posts/2017-11-30-secure-boot-with-linux.md

 "Machine Owner Keys" (MOK) allow you to load things yourself.
 You can while-list individual binaries by adding their hash.
-You cann load certificates to allow loading everything signed by them.
+You can load certificates to allow loading everything signed by them.
 This requires the MOK-Manager:

 	install -m 0644 /usr/lib/shim/mmx64.efi.signed /boot/efi/EFI/univention/mmx64.efi